Spinal Cord Injury Accidents in Missouri & Kansas

 Spinal cord injuries can be overwhelming for the victims and their loved ones as they deal with the aftershocks of the tragedy.
 In a prior article, we discussed spinal cord anatomy as well as spinal cord injury types and symptoms.
 Victims of spinal cord injuries experience several health issues, including potentially paralysis, breathing complications, headaches, chronic pain, bowel and urinary difficulties, inability to keep blood pressure normal, and reduced immunity to infection.
 In general, spinal cord injury sufferers have a shortened lifespan and require costly and specialized medical care throughout their lives.

 If you or a loved one have been a victim of spinal cord injury, it is important that you understand that you are not alone.
 Our Kansas City personal injury lawyer has represented several victims of accidents who have suffered spinal cord injuries.
 Our legal team is prepared to answer your legal questions and can provide you a free, confidential legal consultation today.
 Please feel free to contact us.

 We believe that educated clients make better choices regarding their case and medical recovery.
 To help those struggling with a spinal injury, we wanted to provide helpful information about spinal cord injuries.
 Our hope is that this information helps you make the best decisions possible regarding your medical and legal options.

-If you still have questions or would like to speak to a spinal cord injury attorney, please call our law office at (816) 203-0143 or fill out the contact form below.
+If you still have questions or would like to speak to our spinal cord injury attorney, please call our law office at (816) 203-0143 or fill out the contact form below.
 Our Kansas City spinal cord injury attorney would be happy to offer additional guidance for your particular case.

 Diagnosis of Spinal Cord Injuries